 Dvoráková et al. (2008) studied the flavan-3-ols for ten barley varieties including eight malt and two hulless, and the results showed that proanthocyanidin oligomers, including two dimers (procyanidin B3 and prodelphinidin B3) and four trimers (procyanidin C2, prodelphinidin C2, and two other prodelphinidins), are the main proanthocyanidins found in barley.
 The trimers are the most abundant species.
 Among these, prodelphinidin B3 is the most plentiful with the content varying from 90 to 197 mg/kg, while procyanidin C2 is a minor constituent with the content ranging from 5 to 19 mg/kg.
 Holtekjlen et al. (2006) also reported the proanthocyanidin content in different barley varieties, which included hulled, hulless, normal, waxy, and high-amylose starch varieties as well as two-rowed and sixrowed genotypes.
-The total flavanols ranged from 325 to 527 μ g/g, with two dimers and four trimers as the major flavanols in those varieties.
+The total flavanols ranged from 325 to 527 $\mu$ g/g, with two dimers and four trimers as the major flavanols in those varieties.
 There was no association between the proanthocyanidin level and different barley genotypes.
 In another study, catechin was detected only in hulled PA-free barley (Quinde et al., 2006).
 The total flavanols in hulless barley were higher than in hulled PA-containing barley.
 Hulless regular barley contained higher total flavanols than waxy varieties.

 Anthocyanins are a major group of water-soluble pigments normally found in purple, blue, pink, and red colored flower, fruit, and vegetable as well as pigmented cereals.
 Some of the health benefits associated with anthocyanin consumption by humans, as reviewed by Lila (2004), include protection from DNA cleavage, alteration of development of hormone-dependent disease symptoms, enzyme inhibition, enhancement of the production of cytokines, lipid peroxidation, membrane strengthening, and reduction in capillary permeability and fragility.
 Jing et al. (2008) suggested that the structure of anthocyanin affected chemoprotection, which was measured as inhibition of colon cancer cell proliferation.
-Non-acylated anthocyanins had greater inhibitory effect on HT-29 cell proliferation than anthocyanin pigments and anthocyanin-rich foods have been reported to lower the risk of colon cancer through the inhibition of proliferation of human colon cancer in vitro (Zhao et al., 2004).
-The role of anthocyanins in inhibition of cancer cell growth through induction of apoptosis by anthocyanins has been reported (Katsube et al., 2003).
+Non-acylated anthocyanins had greater inhibitory effect on HT-29 cell proliferation than anthocyanins with pelargonidin, triglycoside, and/or acylation with cinnamic acid.
+Anthocyanin pigments and anthocyanin-rich foods have been reported to lower the risk of colon cancer through the inhibition of proliferation of human colon cancer in vitro (Zhao et al., 2004).
+The role of anthocyanins in inhibiting colon cancer in vivo has also been reported (Jing et al., 2008).
+In addition, the inhibition of cancer cell growth through induction of apoptosis by anthocyanins has been reported (Katsube et al., 2003).

 In barley, anthocyanins are found in the pericarp or in the aleurone layer causing the kernel color to appear blue.
-Some barley varieties (Hordeum vulgare) have black pigmentation due to a melanin-like pigment that may overlap purple or blue color as a result of anthocyanins (Siebenhandl et al., 2007).
-As reported by Kim et al. (2007), the content of anthocyanins in barley varied from 13.0 to $1037.8 \mu g/g$.
+Some barley varieties ( $Hordeum\,vulgare$ ) have black pigmentation due to a melanin-like pigment that may overlap purple or blue color as a result of anthocyanins (Siebenhandl $et\,al.$ , 2007).
+As reported by Kim $et\,al.$ (2007), the content of anthocyanins in barley varied from 13.0 to 1037.8 μg/g.
 Purple and blue barley groups contained higher average contents of anthocyanins than black barley.
 Unhulled genotypes had higher total anthocyanins than hulled genotypes.
-Purple barley bran had at least twice as high the level of anthocyanins barley fractions high in antioxidant activity and phenolic contents (Rosa et al., 2007).
-The most common anthocyanin in the purple barley groups was cyanidin 3-glucoside, whereas delphinidin 3-glucoside was the most abundant anthocyanin in the blue and black groups (Kim et al., 2007).
+Purple barley bran had at least twice as high the level of anthocyanins than yellow barley bran (Bellido and Beta, 2009) confirming that pearling is effective in obtaining barley fractions high in antioxidant activity and phenolic contents (Rosa $et\,al.$ , 2007).
+The most common anthocyanin in the purple barley groups was cyanidin 3-glucoside, whereas delphinidin 3-glucoside was the most abundant anthocyanin in the blue and black groups (Kim $et\,al.$ , 2007).